 If the pressure outside is lower, the air will flow out, if it is higher it will flow in.
 It's much easier to sense outflowing air, because you feel the wind, smell the damp and cold air, probably you see water condensing outside forming fog.
 If you want an accurate number for the airflow, you must place a sensor measuring the air speed in the most narrow part of the entrance.

-As we explained, both air and water blow out and into caves.
+As we explained, both air and water blow out of and into caves.
 The emphasis is normally on blowing out, because it is easy to see or feel, for blowing in you need to measure the wind speed.
 With sea blowholes it is quite simple: there is a spectacular geyser blowing out of a blow hole and nothing else.
 There is no water which could blow in.
 But actually there are a few "inverse" blowholes.

 Such holes are vents which are too big to be blowholes.
 If you look into the hole the water rises and falls inside in sync with the waves crashing at the coast.
 But there is nothing spectacular and no "blowing" at all.

-So what we are talking about is actually a temporary situation which occurs quite seldom and looks like there is a hole where the sea water flows in and vanishes.
+So what we are talking about is actually a temporary situation which occurs quite seldom and looks like there is a hole where the seawater flows in and vanishes.
 This is in a way an illusion, as the water is just flowing back into the sea, but it looks quite spectacular.
 And the requirements are quite specific and thus rare.
 We need a platform only a few meters above the sea level, a sea cave below, and an opening from the cave to the platform.
 When the waves are big enough to flood the platform now or then, the water will flow back into the sea immediately.
 But it will also flow into the cave opening, which at the same time looks like the water is flowing away somewhere unknown.
 The reason is simply that we are between two waves and the water level inside the cave is sinking.
-It's quite difficult to describe this, so here is a video of Thor's Well in Oregon:
+It's quite difficult to describe this, so there is a video of Thor's Well in Oregon on youTube.